vuejs/vue-loader/docs/en/features/scoped-css.md

 ### Child Component Root Elements

 With `scoped`, the parent component's styles will not leak into child components.
 However, a child component's root node will be affected by both the parent's scoped CSS and the child's scoped CSS.
-This is by design so that the the parent can style the child root element for layout purposes.
+This is by design so that the parent can style the child root element for layout purposes.

 ### Deep Selectors